smyrman/error-handling-proposal/README.md

 - Instead of acting as a control statement (like if), `?` in the proposal acts more like a normal function call.
 - This proposal allows usage within a struct and chain statements.
 - Instead of allowing N return arguments, this proposal allows a maximum of two return arguments.
+- The proposal is paired with a standard library addition to make the language change useful.

 Key similarities to #71460:

 - Both proposals use the `?` character.
-- Both proposals only aim at handling error types.
+- Both proposals only aim at handling error types (not bool or other return types).

 Like the first versions of the [range-over-func][range-over-func] experiment, the functionality of the language proposal can be implemented and used today _without_ the new syntax.
 To do so, you can use the `xerrors` package, included in this repository.